 World Hindi Day and National Hindi Diwas may sound similar, but both the days are different and each have their own significance.
 National Hindi Diwas celebrated on 14th September every year commemorates the adaption of Hindi written in Devanagari script in 1950 as the official language of the Union by Constituent Assembly of India (Source: Wikipedia).
 World Hindi Day on the other hand is celebrated on 10th January to promote Hindi Language across the globe.

-Celebrating World Hindi Day on January 10, Indian Embassies located in countries across the globe celebrate the spirit of Hindi language by organizing special programs.
+Celebrating World Hindi Day on January 10, Indian Embassies located in countries across the globe celebrate the spirit of the Hindi language by organizing special programs.
 Persons of Indian origin and NRI across the globe arrange events and activities to commemorate World Hindi Day and promote the greatness of Hindi Language.

-Here are some lesser known facts about the Hindi Language
+Lesser-known facts about the Hindi Language

 - Outside India, Hindi is spoken in many countries – Nepal, Bangladesh, United States of America, United Kingdom, Germany, New Zealand, United Arab Emirates, Uganda, Guyana, Suriname, Trinidad, Mauritius, and South Africa.